-This is an enriched bread, a type of bread whose dough contains fat.
-In this case, the fat, in the form of 5 tablespoons of olive oil, is a good type of fat.
-That's because 70% of olive oil is comprised of monounsaturated fats, and evidence shows that monounsaturated fats in the diet reduce the risk of coronary heart disease.
-In addition to the health benefits, olive oil makes bread taste better, keep better, and stay softer longer.
+This bread rises quickly and bakes in 30 minutes.
+It's an enriched bread, a type of bread whose dough contains fat.
+In this case, the fat, in the form of 5 tablespoons of olive oil, is a good type of fat: 70% of olive oil is comprised of monounsaturated fats, and evidence shows that monounsaturated fats in the diet reduce the risk of coronary heart disease.
+In addition to its health benefits, olive oil makes bread taste better, keep better, and stay softer longer.

-2 tablespoons finely chopped rosemary, plus 1 tablespoon whole leaves
+- 2 tablespoons finely chopped rosemary, plus 2 tablespoons whole rosemary leaves

 - In a measuring cup stir together the yeast and the warm water.
 Add the sugar and 1 tablespoon of flour.
 Let stand for about 10 minutes until the mixture starts to bubble and rise.

-- Add the all purpose flour and the wheat flour to the bowl.
-Mix on low speed until the dough comes together, about one or two minutes.
-Then raise the speed to medium-high, and mix until the dough is smooth and elastic, about 8 minutes.
-Use a rubber spatula to move the dough away from the sides of the bowl and closer to the dough hook.
+- Raise the speed to medium-high, and mix until the dough is smooth and elastic, about 8 minutes.
+If needed, use a rubber spatula to move the dough away from the sides of the bowl and closer to the dough hook.

 - Lightly dust a surface with flour and place the dough on top.
 The dough should be soft and really pliable.
 Roll it in the flour and shape it into a ball.

-- Grease a large bowl with olive oil and place the dough ball inside it.
+- Grease a large bowl with olive oil and place the dough ball inside.
 Cover the bowl with plastic wrap and then cover it with a towel.
 Let the dough rise in a warm, draft-free spot until doubled in bulk, about 1 hour.

 - Press down on the dough to release the gas created by the yeast.
 Let it rest, covered, for 15 minutes.
 Turn it out onto a lightly floured surface, and divide it in half.

-- Roll one piece into an 11 inch long loaf.
+- Roll one piece into an 11-inch long loaf.
 Gently twist the dough to create contours, then tuck the ends underneath.
 Transfer the dough to a baking sheet covered with parchment paper.
-Press the the rosemary leaves into the loaves.
+Press the rosemary leaves into the loaves, creating a decorative pattern.

-- Brush the tops of the loaves with olive oil and dust them with a little flour.
+- Brush the tops of the loaves with olive oil and dust them with a little flour or cornmeal.

-- Bake the loaves until golden, about 30 minutes.
+- Bake until golden, about 30 minutes.
 Let them cool on a wire rack before slicing.